Four Steps to Patenting an Invention

 Step four is prosecuting the patent application.
 Carson Patents® offers both utility patent prosecution and design patent prosecution.
 Prosecution for patent applications is communicating with the USPTO to advance an application through examination.
 We prepare and submit responses office actions from the patent office.
 We conduct examiner interviews.
 Patent prosecution continues until examination is complete.
 Contact us to prosecute your patent application.

-We file and prosecute utility and design invention patent pending applications online at the United States Patent and Trademark Office and at World Intellectual Property Office.
+We file and prosecute utility and design invention patent pending applications online at the United States Patent and Trademark Office (USPTO) and at World Intellectual Property Office (WIPO).